AuroraAmissa/LuminousTheDream/README.md

 On Windows, install [TeX Live](https://www.tug.org/texlive/acquire-netinstall.html) and then install [Lyx](https://www.lyx.org/Download#toc3).

-On Arch Linux, it requires the following packages: `lyx texlive texlive-latexextra`
+On Arch Linux, it requires the following packages: `lyx texlive texlive-latexextra`.

+Note that it (optionally) uses the `gitinfo2` package to embed revision information into the output PDF.
+Use a `git config --local core.hooksPath hooks` command if you want to enable this for your copy.

 License
 -------